byu-oit/aws-scatter-gather/README.md

     - *sns* - An AWS.SNS instance.
 Defaults to creating its own, but its own may not be configured property.
 You can configure it by setting SNS defaults or passing in your own AWS.SNS instance.
     - *subscribe* - A boolean indicating whether an SNS Topic subscription should automatically be made for any *topics* listed.
 There is no harm in attempting to resubscribe to a topic.
 Defaults to `true`.
     - *topics* - An array of Topic ARN strings that the middleware will handle requests for.
 Defaults to `[]`.
+    - *useBodyParser* - Set to false if you are already implementing your own body parser middleware.
+This must be implemented prior to this middleware.
+Defaults to `true`.

 ### response ( handler: Function | Object ) : Function